← Back to Gallery

 Be Impeccable With Word

-The solution lies in adopting four new agreements that replace these fear-based beliefs with love-based truths: First Agreement: Be Impeccable with Your Word Speak with integrity.
+four new agreements that replace these fear-based beliefs with love-based truths: First Agreement: Be Impeccable with Your Word Speak with integrity.
 Say only what you mean.
 Avoid using words to speak against yourself or to gossip about others.
-Use the power of your word in the direction of truth and love.
+Use the power of your word in the direction of truth

 Don't Take Things Personally

+and love.
 Ruiz explains that gossip is like computer viruses for the mind—it infects and spreads negativity.
 Being impeccable means taking responsibility for your actions without blaming or judging yourself.
 Second Agreement: Don't Take Anything Personally Nothing others do is because of you.
 What others say and do is a projection of their own reality, their own dream.
+When you're immune

 Don't Take Things Personally